Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Abstract

 \section{Abstract}

-While neural models routinely report state-of-the-art performance across NLP tasks involving reasoning, their outputs are often observed to not properly use and reason on the evidence presented to them in the inputs.
-A model that reasons properly is expected to attend to the right parts of the input, be self-consistent in its predictions across examples, avoid spurious patterns in inputs, and to ignore biasing from its underlying pre\-trained language model in a nuanced, context-sensitive fashion (e.g. handling counterfactuals). {\em Do today's models do so?} In this paper, we study this question using the problem of reasoning on tabular data.
-The tabular nature of the input is particularly suited for the study as it admits systematic probes targeting the properties listed above.
-Our experiments demonstrate that a BERT-based model representative of today's state-of-the-art fails to properly reason on the following counts: it often (a) misses the relevant evidence, (b) suffers from hypothesis and knowledge biases, and, (c) relies on annotation artifacts and knowledge from pre\-trained language models as primary evidence rather than relying on reasoning on the premises in the tabular input.
+Neural models command state-of-the-art performance across NLP tasks, including ones involving ``reasoning''.
+Models claiming to reason about the evidence presented to them should attend to the correct parts of the input avoiding spurious patterns therein, be self-consistent in their predictions across inputs, and be immune to biases derived from their pre-training in a nuanced, context-sensitive fashion. {\em Do the prevalent *BERT-family of models do so?} In this paper, we study this question using the problem of reasoning on tabular data.
+Tabular inputs are especially well-suited for the study---they admit systematic probes targeting the properties listed above.
+Our experiments demonstrate that a RoBERTa-based model, representative of the current state-of-the-art, fails at reasoning on the following counts: it (a) ignores relevant parts of the evidence, (b) is over-sensitive to annotation artifacts, and (c) relies on the knowledge encoded in the pre-trained language model rather than the evidence presented in its tabular inputs.
+Finally, through inoculation experiments, we show that fine-tuning the model on perturbed data does not help it overcome the above challenges.